Bulk Assign the 'Customer' Role in Jira Service Management Cloud

 The next step to use the app is to give it an API token as it will use Atlassian's REST API to bulk add the users to the group:

-1. First, one must create an API token: Manage API Tokens for your Atlassian Account.
+- First, it's necessary to create an API token: Manage API Tokens for your Atlassian Account.

 Get a List of Users